-In usual February fashion, we are anticipating a day of clear skies and sunshine, followed by a 40% chance of rain and 30-something degrees.
+In usual February fashion, we are anticipating a day of clear skies and sunshine followed by a 40 percent chance of rain and 30-something degrees.
 Being a native Dallasite, I’m fully prepared for at least a few days of unreasonably cold weather.
 To combat cabin fever and children bouncing off the walls, we’ve rounded up a serious list of indoor activities for young children.

 We first experienced the Children’s Aquarium at Fair Park on a day when Dallas Zoo members got in free.
 It’s much smaller than the Dallas World Aquarium, but we prefer it for toddler and preschool age.
 It’s less crowded and far less expensive.

-Their website says “A perfect place for creativity, fun and family.”
-Crayola Experience is a fun group playdate.
-We went over Thanksgiving break with kids ranging from 3-7 years old.
-There’s a great combination of physical activities (hello indoor playground!) and sit-down fun like watercolor.
+Crayola Experience at Willow Bend is a fun group playdate idea.
+We went over Thanksgiving break with kids ranging from three to seven years old.
+There’s a great combination of physical activities (hello indoor playground!) and sit-down fun like watercolor painting.
 By far, the crowd favorite was making Crayons with each of their names on them!

 We haven’t experienced Frontiers of Flight Museum yet.
 But Dallas Moms contributor Lauren says it’s a “perfect outing for a little one who loves all things planes, helicopters, and space ships.”

-Whoever started the first of these indoor play places is probably off drinking Mai Tais on an island.
+Whoever started the first indoor play place is probably off drinking mai tais on an island.
 So brilliant!
 Toddler parents everywhere thank them.
 We tend to discover new-to-us locations via birthday party invites.
 Then, assuming we like it, we add it to our rotation.
-Most of them charge either for one hour or two and have limited availability on the weekends (see also, birthday parties!) so check with them before you head over.
+Most of them charge either for one hour or two and have limited availability on the weekends (see also: birthday parties!), so check with them before you head over.

-There are now over 10 DFW locations of Play Street Museum!
-We frequent the Plano location.
+There are now multiple DFW locations of Play Street Museum!
+We frequent the Plano one.